Why Making Friends At Work Matters

 The Golden Rule of Friendship at Work

-The essence of making friends at work lies in the timeless principle of Treating others as you want.
-While simple in theory, this principle can be complex to implement.
-Cultivating friendships at work requires patience, a willingness to go first, and a commitment to building trust over time.
+The essence of making friends at work lies in the timeless principle of treating others as you would want to be treated.
+While simple in theory, this principle can be complex to put into practice.
+Cultivating friendships at work requires patience, a willingness to take the first step, and a commitment to building trust over time.

 A Practical Approach to Building Friendships

 Building high-trust relationships quickly is critical in today’s fast-paced work environment.
 Waiting months or years to develop these bonds can impede collaboration and performance.
-Instead, prioritize building connections from day one by:
+Instead, prioritise building connections from day one by:

 - Scheduling Regular Check-Ins: Engage in one-on-one conversations beyond work topics.

-- Recognizing Contributions: Celebrate small wins and acknowledge the effort.
+- Recognising Contributions: Celebrate small wins and acknowledge the effort.

-- Providing Constructive Feedback: Be honest yet supportive to help others grow.
+- Providing Constructive Feedback: Be honest yet supportive to help others grow and develop.

 Final Thoughts: Are You the Go-To or the Go-From Colleague?